Contrasting Butler National (BUKS) and Its Competitors

 Butler National (OTCMKTS: BUKS) is one of 29 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it contrast to its competitors?
-We will compare Butler National to related companies based on the strength of its institutional ownership, dividends, risk, analyst recommendations, earnings, profitability and valuation.
+We will compare Butler National to related companies based on the strength of its analyst recommendations, profitability, valuation, risk, dividends, institutional ownership and earnings.

 Profitability